alexharri/website/posts/clipboard.md

 [webkit_security_concerns]: https://webkit.org/blog/8170/clipboard-api-improvements/#custom-mime-types:~:text=into%20web%20pages.-,Custom%20MIME%20Types,-Because%20the%20system

-[raw_clipboard_security_concerns_1]: https://github.com/WICG/raw-clipboard-access/issues/3#issuecomment-521016571
-[raw_clipboard_security_concerns_2]: https://github.com/WICG/raw-clipboard-access/blob/f58f5cedc753d55c77994aa05e75d5d2ad7344a7/explainer.md#stakeholder-feedback--opposition

 > Warning!
 The data types that untrusted scripts are allowed to write to the clipboard are limited as a security precaution.
 >
 > Untrusted scripts can attempt to exploit security vulnerabilities in local software by placing data known to trigger those vulnerabilities on the clipboard.

 Okay, so we can only write a limited set of data types to the clipboard.
-But what's that about _untrusted_ scripts?
+But what's that about "_untrusted_ scripts"?
 Can we somehow run code in a "trusted" script which lets us write other data types to the clipboard?

 ### The isTrusted property